biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Problem: Some cookies over-bake while others are underdone.

-Solution: Use cookie scoop for uniform size.
+Solution: Use a cookie scoop for uniform size.
 Rotate pan halfway through baking.
 Check oven hot spots.
-Bake one sheet at a time on middle rack.
+Bake one sheet at a time on the middle rack.

 🍪 Brown Butter Burned